mconour/bamazon/README.md

 Once the user has placed the order, the application checks if the store has enough of the product to meet the user's request.

- * If not, the app logs the phrase like `insufficient quantity`, and then prevents the order from going through.
+ * If not, the app logs the phrase `insufficient quantity`, and then prevents the order from going through.

 However, if the Bamazon store does have enough of the product, the customer's order is fulfilled: